anatolii-kabanov/solana-wallet/README.md

-# solana-wallet
+# Basic program in Solana
-The example of Solana wallet with basic operations.
+The example of Solana program with basic operations, using Phantom wallet to sign the transactions.

+* Requirements:
+- Install Rust https://doc.rust-lang.org/book/ch01-01-installation.html (C compiler like XCode)
+- Install Anchor https://coral-xyz.github.io/anchor/getting-started/installation.html (There is also commands to install Solana)

 - solana config set --url localhost => To run test validator on localhost